acweathersby/sherpa/README.md

 # Sherpa

-Sherpa is a parser generator written in Rust and LLVM that generates stack based hybrid parsers.
+Sherpa is new type of parse generator that is

+What sherpa is:

+- No Lexer
+Sherpa dispenses with the notion of a separate lexer process by allowing arbitrary matching on three low level classes of data: bytes, UTF8 codepoints, UTF character classes.

+- Algorithm Agnostic
+- Low Level

+Sherpa is parse algorithm agnostic.
+At its core is a parser programming language that is design simplify the creation of parsers that can handle a large number of grammatical constructs.
+It is able to describe (G)LL, (G)LR, Recursive Descent, Recursive Ascent, Pratt, and Peg parser, to name few common ones.
+Not only that, the language design allows arbitrary mixing of these algorithms.

-It also provides an AST specification language that allows both the language specification and its AST structures.
+Sherpa also provides a general AST  AST specification language that allows both the language specification and its AST structures.

-It provides a flexible way to defining parsers through GRAMMAR, AST, and IR code definitions.
-It can target LLVM, allowing it to be used in languages other Rust, including C/C++, Typescript/Javascript,  Python, and
+It provides a flexible way to defining parsers through language grammar, AST specifications, and IR code definitions.
+It can target LLVM, allowing it to be used in languages other Rust (eventually including Python, C++, and Js).

 ## Usage